MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

   The *base_dir* option supplies the directory path that, when combined (or found) in the given *path*, gives the local absolute path to the data file to be posted.
-  The document root part of the local path will be removed from the posted announcement.
+  The document root part of the local path will be removed from the posted notification message.
   For sftp URLs: it can be appropriate to specify a path relative to a user account.
   Example of that usage would be:  -dr ~user  -post_base_url sftp:user@host
   For file URLs: base_dir is usually not appropriate.
 To post an absolute path,